Most Effective Products

 Prevention

-Once cudweed has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once cudweed has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

 Mowing Grass

-• Cudweed will grow best in damaged or short lawns.
-You can prevent this weed from returning by making sure your grass is mowed at a height that is not too short.
+• Cudweed grows best in damaged or short lawns.
+You can prevent this weed from returning by mowing your grass at a height that is not too short.

-• Sometimes lawns are susceptible to weeds because they are malnourished.
-We recommend using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec to promote thicker turfs.
-For most applications you will need to apply 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
-Adjust your push or broadcast spreader to the proper setting then spread the granules evenly across your treated area.
-Wait for 1-2 days after application then water the granules in.
+• Sometimes, lawns are susceptible to weeds because they are malnourished.
+To promote thicker turf, we recommend using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec.
+For most applications, you will need to apply 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
+Adjust your push or broadcast spreader to the proper setting, and then spread the granules evenly across your treated area.
+Wait 1 to 2 days after application, then water the granules.

 Key Takeaways